A98Rahman/COSC4P02Project/webapp/README.md

 ## Overview

-The "webapp" folder contains the foundation for the whole project.
+The "webapp" folder contains the web app for the project.
+It is an express app, created with Node.js.

 ## Execution Instructions